 Standard assessments often miss the deeper conceptual errors that persist through Newton's laws.
 These patterns appear across many IB, AP, A-Level, and GCSE classrooms.

-Ask students to draw a free-body diagram of a tossed ball at the top of its arc.
+Ask students to draw a free-body diagram of a ball thrown straight up, just after it leaves the hand.
 Many will include an upward "force of the throw" that isn't there.
-The impetus belief is one of the most persistent misconceptions in mechanics.
+The impetus belief is one of the most persistent misconceptions in mechanics — and the same error reappears in circular motion as a phantom "centripetal force" added on top of the real inward force.

 Ask for the normal force on an incline.
 Many will write N = mg.
 On an accelerating elevator floor, the same error appears.
 Students memorise the formula without understanding the condition it assumes.